 Returning to Durban, what I didn’t mention is the very first thing Durban meant to me: Gandhi.
 Gandhi spent 20 years in South Africa of which the first half was mainly in Durban.
 I have a hundred volumes of Gandhi’s writings.
 All his effort was concerned with scaling the self up and scaling the world down.
 There’s an amazing passage in his autobiography about a big strike in Ahmedabad, an industrial city, and he goes there and just sits down on a street corner.
 In four days the whole strike is about him and this is something he had being preparing all his life for.
 When he went to learn the law in London, he got to London and found that there wasn’t anything to eat, because he was a vegetarian.
 So he joined the vegetarian society, got onto the committee and started doing policy documents; by the time he finished his degree there were 20 vegetarian restaurants in London.
 One person can change the eating habits of a city to suit himself and this is what he tried to teach people.
 He picked the Indian village as an appropriate vehicle for the anti-colonial revolution because it was organised on a scale where most Indians were not dwarfed, as they are by big cities and modern states.

 All of Gandhi’s work is interesting for anthropologists.
 If you look for his anthropology, he held that every human being is unique and we all belong to the same thing, which is humanity, and the question is how to connect the two extremes.
 Between these two extremes are all the social divisions and categories of gender, nation, class, race and religion which of course the social sciences have made their special province.
 So we know a hell of a lot about why people don’t get along with each other; but we don’t know much about how they can somehow come together in more inclusive ways.
 And that’s what he was trying for, to take the sub-continent out of the British Empire.
 He needed to mobilize people, but they would fail unless they believed in themselves and their own capacity to achieve great things.
-He goes to the sea to make salt In Attenborough’s movie “Gandhi” with Ben Kingsley.
+He goes to the sea to make salt in Attenborough’s movie “Gandhi” with Ben Kingsley.
 The British prohibited the Indians from making salt, and he goes all the way to the sea, starts boiling sea water to make salt, then it switches to the Viceroy of India, played by John Gielgud, and they say “Gandhi is boiling salt on the sea shore, what are we going to do about that?”.

 This is what I believe anthropology has the potential to do!
 But unfortunately the anthropologists bought into the social sciences, which means that they now know how to fragment social reality better than to help people to bridge its extremes in this way.
 We are living in a world that is increasingly interdependent and really is in great danger on several fronts, environmental, economic, political.
 It wouldn’t surprise me at all if we enter another thirty years war.
 It is vitally necessary for people to connect with this dangerous situation we are all in.
 But how can they connect with it when the TV tells them every day that the latest idiotic comment by Jacob Zuma is all that really counts?
 Or that the movement of shares on the Johannesburg stock exchange is how you understand what’s happening in the economy?
 When the media are so parochial and in bed with the politicians, and all the rest of it?

 So this is the inspiration from my human economy program: if people are going to win some degree of self-expression and free association from the expert classes that deny them the chance then it’s not enough just to celebrate the actors’ point of view because the actor often doesn’t know enough about what affects him most.
 That was Durkheim original mission: sociology is going to teach people how to connect what is inside them with all that stuff outside and how they belong to other people, and what they can do about it, if they want things to be better.
 At this stage in world history we can’t settle for anything less than making the world a better place to live in.
 But that doesn’t mean abandoning our concerns with every-day and concrete local affairs; our attempts to deal with the world will have to be grounded in what we do day to day.
 It’s no good believing in some grand ideology that has nothing to do with your everyday life.
 It’s a sort of symbolic politics: you are in your office doing your thing and something flashes into your inbox saying “sign this petition” and you say “Oh, what the hell”, boom, send it off.
-That’s exactly the opposite of what Ghandi was concerned about.
+That’s exactly the opposite of what Gandhi was concerned about.

-AS: I can see the link, and I see it as the final link, between the many bridges you have been building all your life, a bridge between the inner self and global humanity, and I can see how you try to build this bridge in your project the Human Economy.
+Alice: I can see the link, and I see it as the final link, between the many bridges you have been building all your life, a bridge between the inner self and global humanity, and I can see how you try to build this bridge in your project the Human Economy.
 On the other hand I can see the HE as the end or the next step after the informal economy.
 So what was already in the idea and concept of informal economy that was trying to bring together the inner self and the global outside?

-I was 22 years old when I went to Accra.
+Keith: I was 22 years old when I went to Accra.
 I had never experienced or coped with anything like that before.
 I think that informal economy is simply a form of empiricism.
 It’s saying: “The people are not what experts say they are, they are just not doing what they are supposed to do”.
 My only aim was to reveal what was invisible, to show what people were really doing and to challenge the masters of the universe: “Now that I have shown you this, does that make you think you might have to do something else?”
 It was really addressed to a class of politicians and development economists, saying: “You people in your air-conditioned hotel rooms and offices, this is what is going on out here”.
 In a sense, what I felt at the time was that neither the people I worked with nor me understood the great events that were happening.
 So when I finished my thesis on informal practices I felt I understood the street economy as well as they did, if not better, but I also felt that they and I were equally clueless about why Kwame Nkrumah had been ousted in a coup, why the economy collapsed in that year, why the military did what they did.

 I began to explore these questions, partly by working with The Economist, partly through development consultancies with international agencies, and I found that the cocoa price collapsed in the year of the coup because the Ghanaians supplied half the world market, but this time they over-produced and the government still bought all the cocoa, put it all on to the world market and brought the price down to below what they paid the farmers last year for producing less.
 It was a real mess, but I had no idea about that when I was in Accra.
 So this notion of connecting real life to the rest is something I have been working on for decades.
 My first reaction was to say “Well I can’t just go back to the streets”, I have to join the development industry at the level of states and international agencies.
 When I was 29 I co-wrote the development strategy report for Papua New Guinea’s independence.
 All of this was a way of scaling up.
 What I did there as a consultant in the 70s was an ethnography of political life at that level, which I had previously not known about.
 Then that in itself was not enough; I felt that I needed the perspective of philosophical world history to put some of these things into their place and all of that took decades.
 By the time I decided to give up on contemporary anthropological theory and read Kant and Rousseau, I had already absorbed a great deal along these lines.
 I never knew that this was what I was aiming at, to be able to say that Gandhi showed me how to help individual human beings (and myself) meaningfully connect to the predicament of humanity as a whole.
 That all came later.